jinningli/ad-placement-pytorch/README.md

 `--which_epoch` Which epoch to load? default is the latest.

-`--no_cache` Don't save processed dataset for faster loading next time.
+`--cache` Save processed dataset for faster loading next time.

 `--random` Randomize (Shuffle) input data.

 `--nThreads` Number of threads for loading data.

+`--propensity` Using propensity weighted BCE? no|naive